kcl-lang/kpm/README.md

 You need to set an environment variable `KPM_HOME` to hold the KCL packages downloaded by `kpm`.

-Note: `kpm` does not support downloading external packages into the current kcl package directory, so make sure there is no `kcl.mod` file in the $KPM_HOME directory.
+Note: `kpm` does not support downloading external packages into the current kcl package directory, so make sure that '$KPM_HOME' is not in the same directory as the current KCL package.

 ```shell
 # The directory to save the packages downloaded by Kpm.